 Office Operations assists the Resident Friend and the Office Manager in establishing office operating policies and procedures (and reviewing their effectiveness) aimed at providing an efficient secure office, while maintaining a welcoming (“Friendly”) Quaker environment.
 Meets periodically.

-Peace and Social Concerns helps put our Quaker principles into action in the areas of peace and justice.
-Peace and Social Concerns also supports the leadings of individuals: for example, some among us have been led to visit prisons, while others have traveled to areas of international conflict.
+Peace and Social Justice helps put our Quaker principles into action in the areas of peace and justice.
+Peace and Social Justice also supports the leadings of individuals: for example, some among us have been led to visit prisons, while others have traveled to areas of international conflict.
 Recent activities of the Committee include co-sponsorship with other religious communities of International Day of Peace activities on Boston Common; holding a monthly Meeting for Worship at Textron Industries, maker of cluster bombs; organizing the yearly Good Friday Witness for Peace on Boston Common; holding informational gatherings with guest speakers; and organizing fundraising events for special projects.
 We meet monthly on first Tuesdays at 7pm.

 Personnel serves as a resource for the Resident Friend on personnel related issues, develops personnel policies, considers relevant trends in the wider community for application within the Meeting (such as the minimum wage), and maintains personnel manual.
 We meet monthly on fourth Thursdays at 7pm.